playfularchitect/Rosetta-Stone-Of-Physics/Cosmic Chess/Rosetta Table V2 (Current)/Quantized Circular Balls/MindMelt To (UU)/Readme.md

 # UR-Law: The Universal Ledger (Ω3)

-This repository contains the complete computational workflow and output for my **Universal Ledger (UR-Law)** framework.
+This folder contains the complete computational workflow and output for my **Universal Ledger (UR-Law)** framework.

 The core hypothesis is that the fundamental constants of the Standard Model can be derived as **exact integer fractions** from a basis set of `{49, 50, 137}`.